-About Us: The Home + Studio of E. Wesly & Sons’ mission is tobe able to pay the bills through hard work, including teaching jobs, consulting, holography, photography, kinetic sculpture, etc., with an emphasis on making the world a better place by Rainbow Projecting Glazing.
+About Us: The Home + Studio of E. Wesly & Sons’ mission is to be able to pay the bills through hard work, including teaching jobs, consulting, holography, photography, kinetic sculpture, etc., with an emphasis on making the world a better place by Rainbow Projecting Glazing.

 Rainbows all over the walls!